It’s been called the best exercise for fat loss and muscle gain.

 And yet, you’ll see plenty of arguments about why you shouldn’t squat.
 And all of the reasons revolve around how easily it is to end up hurt.

 The compound, multi-muscle nature of a squat is exactly what makes it so great…and it’s the same reason why it’s difficult to do without causing injury or “feeling” the movement in all the wrong places.
 (Hello lower back pain!)

 The reality is that there isn’t one simple fix because your problem might be different than someone else.
+And despite widespread belief, there’s not even one squat depth that’s universally correct—how low you should go depends on who you are.
 (Remember, personalization is a vital part of exercise.)
-Instead, the best approach is to identify why you struggle, and then make the necessary adjustments.
+Instead, to address any issues you feel when you squat, the best approach is to identify why you struggle, and then make the necessary adjustments.

 Whether you back squat, front squat, or perform single-leg variations, these tips and cues will ultimately make you better at squatting, identify weaknesses, and help prevent injury and pain.

 When I watch someone squat, the first place I look usually surprises people.
 I observe your hands, and then your upper back.
 Why?
 Because most people barely take hold of the bar.
 They spend so much time trying to find a comfort spot on their shoulders that this miss a key first step.